by Rick Fischer

 July 2021

-Despite bringing copper toxicity education and support to the world for the past decade (including through all the resources at www.coppertoxicitysupport.com, and having trained thousands of practitioners, there is still no shortage of medical denial surrounding copper toxicity.
-That alone has kept so many people in the dark from finding answers and being provided the "informed consent" every person deserves.
-Efforts to provide clarity on this topic have been made even more difficult by the confusion that has overrun one of FB's largest copper toxicity support groups.
-The efforts of myself and those of us who've dedicated our lives to bringing this information on copper toxicity to the public have been drowned out among all the panic, guesswork, and misinformed commentary found in those groups - including the common message that "you just take zinc to detox copper".
-This is a misconception that has been repeated over and over again over the years, largely because, at an elementary level, copper and zinc do have an antagonistic relationship.
-In the largest copper toxicity FB support group, someone recently posted the claim that "Zinc is the only mineral/over-the-counter substance that helps the body to rid itself of copper".
-Meanwhile, another group on FB, with hundreds of thousands of followers, has promoted the message that "zinc shouldn't even be on people's radar, and no one should ever supplement zinc".
-Two diametrically opposite messages!
+Despite bringing copper toxicity education and support to the world for the past decade (including through the various resources at www.coppertoxicitysupport.com, and having supported the training of thousands of practitioners now in the field, there is still no shortage of medical denial and misinformation surrounding copper toxicity.
+As a result, people are kept in the dark from not only being provided the "informed consent" every person deserves when it comes to the effects of the copper IUD, but also clarity for healing and supporting their health.
+Years of efforts by leading experts to provide clarity on copper toxicity have been made more difficult by the mass confusion that has overtaken one of FB's largest copper toxicity support groups.
+The efforts of those of us who've dedicated our lives to bringing research and education on copper toxicity to the world have been largely drowned out amongst the tidal wave of panic, guesswork, and misinformed commentary found in those "support" groups - including the common message that "you just take zinc to detox copper" - the focus of this article.

 Copper toxicity is immensely complex.
-Unfortunately, suggestions that oversimplify detox by saying "just take zinc", or "buy this magic detox supplement", as well intentioned as they might be, just add to the confusion and further limit the public's understanding of how copper toxicity, and all these mineral interrelationships, work.
-These various mineral and detox concepts are what the www.mineralmastery.com online course teaches, a course used today by both the general public as well as many practitioners in the "copper toxicity" space.
-The Mineral Mastery course, together with all the free resources at https://www.coppertoxicitysupport.com, are designed specifically to bring clear information to the public in order to help explain today's symptoms and protect tomorrow's health.
-If you haven't already, download this free Starter Guide for navigating copper toxicity - a simple easy-to-read eBook that will bring the whole copper toxicity conversation into clarity for you.
-The full roadmap to addressing copper toxicity is further explained within The Complete Copper Toxicity Handbook.
+Unfortunately, suggestions that oversimplify detox by saying "just take zinc", or "buy this magic detox supplement", as well-intentioned as they might be, just add to the confusion and further limit the public's understanding of how copper toxicity, and all these mineral interrelationships, work.
+For those looking for clarity and really being able to understand the big picture, these various mineral and detox concepts are what the www.mineralmastery.com online course specializes in teaching.
+It is, in fact, the original course designed to bring copper toxicity education to both practitioner training as well as to the public - and over the years has reshaped the way copper-literate practitioners support their patients.
+The Mineral Mastery course, together with all the free resources at https://www.coppertoxicitysupport.com, are designed to bring clear information to help the public navigate through the plethora of online and social media confusion, helping to clearly explain today's symptoms while providing education that protects tomorrow's health.

 As hopefully is made clear by this overview, there is far more to detoxing copper than "just taking zinc".
 Zinc can certainly be used as one piece of the puzzle (protocol) and may indeed be included, however these other factors must also be considered on an individualized basis when it comes to safely and effectively detoxing copper, understanding why different people have different reactions, and addressing the other silent imbalances that excess copper contributes to.